XiaoyuQian829/XQRiskCore-open/README.md

 Their collective input helped me cross-validate risk ideas from different perspectives.

 I also want to sincerely thank my PhD advisors, **Associate Professor Allan McRae** and **Dr. Fleur Garton**.
-Although their research lies in a completely different domain — multi-omics and disease modeling —
-the conceptual rigor and modeling frameworks I learned under their guidance
+The conceptual rigor and modeling frameworks I learned under their guidance
 inspired many of the abstractions I applied here, from layered architecture to signal integration.

 Though we never met, I also want to pay tribute to the late **Charlie Munger**,